Appalachian National Scenic Trail

 Benton MacKaye, left, and Myron Avery, who helped bring MacKaye's vision to life.

-The Appalachian Trail, commonly referred to as the A.T., was the vision of a Massachusetts regional planner and forester Benton MacKaye, who outlined his plan for a trail along the Appalachian Mountains in 1921.
-He envisioned a trail as a means to preserve the Appalachian crests and to provide a retreat from increasingly industrialized modern life.
+The Appalachian Trail, commonly referred to as the A.T., was the vision of a Massachusetts regional planner and forester, Benton MacKaye, who outlined his plan for a trail along the Appalachian Mountains in 1921.
+He envisioned a trail to preserve the Appalachian crests and provide a retreat from increasingly industrialized modern life.

 MacKaye was also concerned about the loss of habitat and wildlife, diminishing recreational opportunities, and the deteriorating environmental health of the eastern United States.
-He envisioned more than a mere footpath, but rather a system of protected land dotted with mountaintop lodges where easterners could reacquaint themselves with nature in their own backyards.
+He envisioned more than a mere footpath but a system of protected land dotted with mountaintop lodges where easterners could reacquaint themselves with nature in their backyards.

 MacKaye organized and convened the first conference of Appalachian Trail enthusiasts in Washington, D.C., in 1925.
 The assembled gathering of hikers, foresters, and public officials embraced his vision of creating a primitive trail experience in proximity to the urban centers of the eastern United States.
 They began by creating the organization that later became the Appalachian Trail Conservancy.
 The Trail was designed, constructed, and maintained in the 1920s and 1930s by volunteer hiking clubs.